Compressed-air energy storage: History

 In 2012, General Compression completed construction of a two-megawatt near-isothermal project in Gaines County, Texas, the world's third such project.
 The project uses no fuel.
 It appears to have stopped operating in 2016.

 In 2017 FLASC from the University of Malta deployed an isothermal compressed energy storage prototype in the Grand Harbour on the Maltese islands.
 The prototype was a 300W and 530Wh small scale test operating at 11.5bar which achieved more than 96% thermal efficiency.
 Currently there are ongoing projects to set up these systems for offshore wind energy storage in the Netherlands, and a "one stop shop" for renewable energy and storage designed for small islands to be trialed on Oinousses in Greece.

 A 60 MW, 300 MW⋅h facility with 60% efficiency opened in Jiangsu, China, using a salt cavern (2022).

-A 2.5 MW, 4 MW⋅h compressed closed-cycle facility started operating in Sardinia, Italy (2022).
+A 2.5 MW, 4 MW⋅h compressed closed-cycle facility started operating in Ottana (Sardinia, Italy) in 2022, and a 20 MW (multi-hour) started operating there in July 2025.

-In 2022, Zhangjiakou connected the world's first 100 MW storage system to the grid in north China.
+In 2022, Zhangjiakou connected a 100 MW storage system to the grid in north China.
 It uses supercritical thermal storage, supercritical heat exchange, and high-load compression and expansion technologies.
 The plant can store 400 MW⋅h with 70.4% efficiency.
-Construction of a 350 MW, 1.4 GW⋅h salt cave project started in Shangdong at a cost of $208 million, operating in 2024 with 64% efficiency, and construction of a four-hour, 700 MW, 2.8 GW⋅h facility started in China in 2024.
+Construction of a 350 MW, 1.4 GW⋅h salt cave project started in Shandong at a cost of $208 million, operating in 2024 with 64% efficiency. and construction of a four-hour, 700 MW, 2.8 GW⋅h facility started in China in 2024, and a 700 MW / 4,200 MWh cave project in Shanzhou, Sanmenxia (Henan, China) was approved in 2025 for construction in 2026.